Cordell Public Records Directory

 Elections & Voter Records

-Cordell voters are served by the Washita County Election Board, located at 111 East Main Street, Room 202, Cordell, OK 73632 (phone: 580-832-2063).
-Oklahoma voter registration is available online through the Oklahoma Voter Portal at oklahoma.gov/elections/ovp, where eligible citizens can register, update their registration, or check their voter status.
-The registration deadline is 15 days before any election.
-Voters must provide an Oklahoma driver's license number or last four digits of their Social Security number to register online.
-Cordell holds municipal elections for mayor and city council positions; mayoral elections typically occur every four years, with the next scheduled for 2025.
-City council seats are staggered, with ward representatives elected to four-year terms.
-Local candidates file with the Cordell City Clerk, and municipal elections are held on the first Tuesday in April in election years.
-Cordell residents vote at assigned precincts based on their residential address; voters can find their specific polling location by visiting the Oklahoma Voter Portal and entering their address, or by calling the Washita County Election Board.
-In the November 2024 general election, Washita County reported approximately 63-65% voter turnout, consistent with rural Oklahoma presidential election participation.
-Looking ahead to November 3, 2026, Cordell and Washita County voters will decide several key races.
-The Oklahoma gubernatorial election will be held in 2026, with Governor Kevin Stitt's successor to be chosen (assuming term limits or non-reelection).
-Oklahoma's U.S. Senate seat currently held by James Lankford is not up in 2026 (next in 2028), but the seat held by Markwayne Mullin will be contested in 2026.
-State legislative races include Oklahoma State Senate District 26 and Oklahoma State House District 58, which serve Washita County.
-County offices on the 2026 ballot will include Washita County Commissioner positions (three districts on rotating schedules), County Assessor, County Clerk, County Treasurer, and County Sheriff, all serving four-year terms.
-Absentee voting in Oklahoma is available for voters who will be absent from the county on election day, are physically incapacitated, are 65 or older, or work election day hours that prevent polling place voting.
-Absentee ballot applications must be requested from the County Election Board, with completed applications due by 5:00 PM the Wednesday before the election.
-Oklahoma election records that are public include voter registration lists (available with restrictions), campaign finance reports (filed with the Oklahoma Ethics Commission at ethics.ok.gov), candidate filing information, precinct-level election results, and polling place locations.
-Individual voter history (which elections someone voted in, but not how they voted) is also public record in Oklahoma.
+Municipal elections in the city follow a regular schedule, with mayoral races held every four years - the next is set for 2025.
+City council seats operate on staggered four-year terms, with ward representatives elected separately.
+Local candidates file paperwork with the Cordell City Clerk, and municipal elections take place on the first Tuesday in April during election years.
+Residents vote at assigned precincts based on their home address.
+Voters can identify their specific polling location through the Oklahoma Voter Portal or by calling the Washita County election board.
+During the November 2024 general election, Washita County recorded approximately 63-65% voter turnout, a rate consistent with rural Oklahoma participation in presidential contests.
+Looking ahead to November 3, 2026, residents will cast ballots in several significant races.
+The Oklahoma gubernatorial election will determine Governor Kevin Stitt's successor, assuming term limits or non-reelection.
+While Senator James Lankford's seat isn't up until 2028, the U.S. Senate seat currently held by Markwayne Mullin will be contested in 2026.
+State legislative races affecting the county include Oklahoma State Senate District 26 and Oklahoma State House District 58.
+County offices on the ballot will include Washita County Commissioner positions from various districts on rotating schedules, along with County Assessor, County Clerk, County Treasurer, and County Sheriff - all serving four-year terms.
+Absentee voting is available to those who will be out of the county on election day, voters who are physically incapacitated, anyone 65 or older, or those whose work schedules prevent polling place voting.
+Applications for absentee ballots must be requested from the County Election Board, with completed forms due by 5:00 PM the Wednesday before the election.
+Public election records in Oklahoma include voter registration lists (available with certain restrictions), campaign finance reports filed with the Oklahoma Ethics Commission at ethics.ok.gov, candidate filing information, precinct-level results, and polling locations.
+Individual voter history, showing which elections someone participated in, though not how they voted, is also publicly accessible.

 Frequently Asked Questions